Same Data. Same Gaps.

 If Your PLCs Are Working… Why Are the Same Students Still Behind?

 Teams are meeting.
-Data is reviewed.
+Math and ELA data are reviewed.
 Interventions are in place.
-But literacy and math gaps still are not closing.
+Yet literacy and mathematics gaps remain.
+The problem is not effort.
+It is coherence.

 What’s Missing in Most PLCs—And Why Impact Teams Work